 39 “On the fifteenth day of the seventh month, when you have gathered in the produce of the land, you shall celebrate the feast of the Lord seven days.
 On the first day shall be a solemn rest, and on the eighth day shall be a solemn rest.
 40 And you shall take on the first day the fruit of splendid trees, branches of palm trees and boughs of leafy trees and willows of the brook, and you shall rejoice before the Lord your God seven days.
 41 You shall celebrate it as a feast to the Lord for seven days in the year.
 It is a statute forever throughout your generations; you shall celebrate it in the seventh month.
 42 You shall dwell in booths for seven days.
 All native Israelites shall dwell in booths, 43 that your generations may know that I made the people of Israel dwell in booths when I brought them out of the land of Egypt: I am the Lord your God.”

 44 Thus Moses declared to the people of Israel the appointed feasts of the Lord.

-These are the 8 appointed times as declared by YHWH.
+These are the eight appointed times, as declared by YHWH.
 The instructions for the feasts are given in Leviticus 23.
-One of these takes place weekly in the Sabbath, the Fourth commandment, Deuteronomy 5:12-15.
+One of these takes place weekly on the Sabbath: the Fourth Commandment, Deuteronomy 5:12–15.

-However, living outside of Jerusalem (in the Diaspora) and without a temple and the Biblical priesthood, we cannot fully keep the feasts.
+Living outside of Jerusalem (in the Diaspora) and without a temple and the Biblical priesthood, we cannot fully keep the feasts.
 We can keep them to the best of our ability, though, in preparation for Messiah’s return, when God tells us that we will keep them fully with Him.
-Zech 14:16 Yes, the Bible tells us that we will also be keeping these feasts when Messiah returns!
-That is pretty eye opening.
+(Zech 14:16) Yes, the Bible tells us that we will also be keeping these feasts when Messiah returns!
+That is pretty eye-opening.

 Were they done away with?